 - Demonstrating software to customers and much more!

-What Makes for Great Screen Recording Software?
+What Makes for Great Screen Recording Software and Tool?

 A screen recording software is not something you would use to create high-quality movies and videos.
 It’s a utility that can be used to do everyday tasks and make them easier and faster.